Jernesstar/VolcanicEngine/README.md

 #### Go to [releases](https://github.com/Jernesstar/VolcanicEngine/releases).
 Download the installer and follow the instructions.

 # Want to contribute?
-This project is in need of **your** help.
-To contribute to this project and the help shape the vision of a world
+Download the source code, build it, and share your experience using the [issues](https://github.com/Jernesstar/VolcanicEngine/issues) tab.
+[Pull requests](https://github.com/Jernesstar/VolcanicEngine/pulls) are welcome.
-where game dev is less of a souls-like dungeon crawling nightmare, and more link a cozy, enis simple
+The VolcanicEngine needs your help to build a world where game dev is enjoyable, not a nightmare.